A Brief Chronicle

 The Massachusetts ADRC also started with a Data Management Core in 1984, with T. John Rosen, PhD, of the Massachusetts Institute of Technology as its leader.
 M. Marsel Mesulam, MD, the current Director of the Northwestern University Alzheimer's Disease Center, led our then Clinical Core site at the Beth Israel Hospital for many years.
 For some years, the Massachusetts ADRC also had a satellite site based at the Southwestern Vermont Medical Center in Bennington, Vermont.

 Our Center has been based at the Massachusetts General Hospital since 1999, with several clinical trials and research activities conducted at the Brigham and Women's Hospital in Boston.

-A Scientific Day Celebration was held on June 4, 2004 in honor of our Center's 20th anniversary.
-A copy of that day's program is attached.
+A Scientific Day Celebration was held on June 4, 2004 in honor of our Center's 20th anniversary, and on September 19, 2014, we celebrated our 30th anniversary with another special symposium (a copy of our 30th anniversary celebratory program is attached).
 On April 1, 2006, Bradley T. Hyman, MD, PhD became the Director of the Massachusetts ADRC, and he continues to lead our Center's commitment to the mission of the nation's Alzheimer's Disease Centers program.